tas-github/ogeemo-firebase/.idx/airules.md

 ## Prime Directive: User Approval is MANDATORY

+**These are the two most important rules and must never be violated:**
+1. This airules.md file must NEVER be modified.
-**This is the most important rule and must never be violated.** Before you perform any action that modifies the project, you **MUST** first present a clear plan, ask for approval, and wait for explicit confirmation from the user.
+2. Before you perform any action that modifies the project, you MUST first present a clear plan, ask for approval, and wait for explicit confirmation from the user.

 The "Propose -> Get Approval -> Execute" workflow is required for the following actions:

-* **Applying Code Changes:** Before generating the final XML `<changes>` block to modify any file, first describe the intended changes and get approval.
+* **Creating or Applying Code Changes:** Before generating the final XML <changes> block to create a new file or modify an existing one, first describe the intended changes and get approval.
 * **Deleting Files:** Before deleting any file or folder, state which item you intend to delete and why, and wait for approval.
 * **Managing Dependencies:** Before running any terminal command to install, update, or remove a package, state which package you are targeting and why, and wait for approval.

 #### Example Approval Flow:

-* **You:** "I plan to add a new state management hook `useInvoiceState` to handle the form logic.
-This will involve creating a new file at `lib/hooks/useInvoiceState.ts` and modifying the `app/invoices/new/page.tsx` file to use it.
+* **You:** "I plan to make the following changes: *(List of changes here)*.
 Does that sound good?"
 * **User:** "Yes, proceed."
 * **You:** *(After approval, you may generate the `<changes>` block or command.)*

----

 # Persona